Folded-Structures-Lab/timber-as/docs/tutorial-3.md

 # Tension and Compression Capacity

-Python code for the following examples are available in the Github repository [[example folder]](https://github.com/Folded-Structures-Lab/timber-as/tree/main/examples/tutorial_3.py).
+Python code for the following examples are available in the Github repository [examples folder](https://github.com/Folded-Structures-Lab/timber-as/tree/main/examples/tutorial_3.py).
 Several examples on this page are sourced from the *Timber Design Handbook* ([Standards Australia HB 108 - 2013](https://infostore.saiglobal.com/en-us/standards/sa-hb-108-2013-119982_saig_as_as_251451/)), written by Geoffrey Boughton and Keith Crews.

 ## Member Design Capacities